acassen/keepalived/www/docs/articles/vrrp-hmac-authentication.md

 ```

 The `auth_hmac` extension closes that gap.
 It appends a trailer to each advert
-carrying an HMAC-SHA256 tag truncated to 128 bits and a time-based sequence
+carrying an HMAC-SHA256 truncated to 128 bits and a time-based sequence
 number.
-The tag proves the advert came from a holder of the shared key and was
+The HMAC proves the advert came from a holder of the shared key and was
 not altered, the sequence number proves it is fresh, and both behave the same
 for VRRPv2 and v3, IPv4 and IPv6, unicast and multicast.
 It encrypts nothing,
 because adverts are not secret, and a captured advert is useless once it leaves